-To facilitate a minor in Accounting; Business Administration; Finance; Human Resource Management; International Business; Management Information System & E-commerce; and Marketing, Economics major students are able to take up to three elective courses of the undergraduate program from the School of Business.
+To facilitate a minor in Accounting; Business Administration; Finance; Human Resource Management; International Business; Management; Marketing; and Management Information System & E-commerce, Economics major students are able to take up to three elective courses of the undergraduate program from the School of Business.

 If your official document does not have a minor in Business with Economics major at the evaluation toward the degree, the Business courses are not able to replace Economics electives toward Economics major.
 Thus, you need to complete all Economics elective requirements.

 Please consult with a chairperson of Department of Economics.

 Note: A student in the five-year BA (Economics)/MBA Program is able to use the BA/MBA required courses as an Economics major electives up to four courses.
 See a chairperson of Department of Economics.

 Accounting is sometimes described as “the language of business.”
 With the increasingly complex and interdisciplinary nature of workplaces, the accounting minor will provide students with opportunities to build knowledge and skills that will be valued at for-profit and non-profit organizations.
 All majors will benefit with a minor in accounting.